pallav100/PoeticCritique/readme.md

 2. __Database__ - SQLite, lightweight + data to be stored is simple (text, numbers, date) + use case is relational
 3. __Frontend__ - Client side made using React.js.
 React is used to make code more modular, reusable, and easy to extend.
 4. __Styling__ - Tailwind and material-UI icons are used to style the webpages.
 Provides classes that are responsive, eliminating the need for writing custom CSS.Quick to learn.
 5. __Large Language Model__ - OpenAI powered GPT model (v3.5) is used to review or generate haiku.
-It is chosen over other models like hugging face because of its easy-to-follow documentation and API integration is seemlees for Javascript environments.
+It is chosen over other models like hugging face because of its easy-to-follow documentation and API integration is seamlees for Javascript environments.

 ## Instructions to start the web-app